phoenixframework/phoenix/guides/deployment/fly.md

 The areas to pay attention to are:

 * Using `FLY_APP_NAME` for the host in the Endpoint
-* Using `:inet6` for the Endpoint's transport socket options
+* Using an IPv6 binding on the Endpoint
 * Using `:inet6` for the Repo's socket options

-The `:inet6` settings are for working nicely with the Fly.io IPv6 network.

-Also, you don't need to turn on TLS for connecting to the Postgres instance.
+Also, you don't need to turn on TLS for connecting to the PostgreSQL instance.
 Fly private networks operate over an encrypted WireGuard mesh, so traffic between application servers and PostgreSQL is already encrypted and there's no need to TLS.

 ### Generate release config files